CaptainCrowbar/unicorn-lib/unicorn/file.md

 for example, if the original file name is `"/foo/bar/hello.txt"`, the directory name is `"/foo/bar"` and the leaf name is `"hello.txt"`.
 If the file name refers to the file system root (e.g. `"/"`), the directory is the full file name and the leaf name is empty.

-By default, the delimiter between the directory and leaf names is discarded, unless the directory is a root name that requires the delimiter suffix for correct identification; if the `keep` flag is set, the delimiter (if any) will always be kept at the end of the directory part.
+By default, the delimiter between the directory and leaf names is discarded, unless the directory is a root name that requires the delimiter suffix for correct identification; if the `fs_fullname` flag is set, the delimiter (if any) will always be kept at the end of the directory part.
+This is the only flag recognised.

 The `split_file()` function breaks the leaf name into a base and extension (discarding the directory part); for example, if the original file name is